Feature Learning and Network Structure from Noisy Node Activity Data: Approach

 which is also known as the Hill numbers \cite{hill}.
-It is unsurprising that $\overline{w}_i(j)$ is heterogeneously distributed in practice, and $H_\alpha(v_i)=\ln D_{\alpha}(v_i) \in [0,\ \ln |w_p(v_i)|]$.
+It is unsurprising that $\overline{s}_i^0(v_j)$ is not uniformly distributed, and $H_\alpha^1(v_i) \in [0,\ \ln |S^0(v_i)|]$.
 In ecology, the diversity index quantifies the abundance of species in a community.
-The diversity index approaches the total number of species when the species are equally abundant, and it approaches one if there are one dominant species.
-In Eq. \ref{eq:9}, the order $\alpha$ influences the computation sensitivity of the diversity index.
-Increasing $\alpha$ strengthens the weights of the most abundant species and consequently reduces the diversity index.
+The diversity index approaches the total number of species when the species are equally abundant and approaches one if there is a dominant species.
+In Eq. \ref{eq:s16}, the order $\alpha$ influences the sensitivity of the diversity index.
+Increasing $\alpha$ strengthens the weights of the most abundant species.
+That is, higher $\alpha$ allows us to select the more abundant species, while lower $\alpha$ will detect more species.
+Therefore, we can use $\alpha$ to control the number of neighbors of node $v_i$.